-Adobe After Effects, another program in Adobe Creative Suite Production Premium, gives you a greatly expanded range of compositing tools.
-You can easily import composites made in After Effects into Premiere Pro.
+Adobe After Effects provides a wide range of compositing tools.
+You can easily import composites made in After Effects into Premiere Pro

 To create a composite from multiple images, you can make parts of one or more of the images transparent so that other images can show through.
 You can make portions of an image transparent using any of several features in Premiere Pro, inlcuding mattes and effects.